The Cookie Jars

 But when getting started, it’s not critical to care about that stuff.

-In the end, you’ll want some cookies in several different kinds of cookie jars, so just pick one and start with that one at the beginning.
+By the time you’re ready to retire, you’ll want some cookies in several different kinds of cookie jars, so just pick one and start with that one at the beginning.

 As you learn more and get more comfortable you can start filling other cookie jars down the road.